 Participation across the different aspects of the program is demographically diverse, sometimes in surprising ways.
 Although the ITS Rio team strove to reach young people with the project, however, the platform has become more popular among older people in Brazil.
-Mudamos platform users have a high average age of 43.7 years.
-This average is increasing as time passes.
-At the outset the average age was 41 years.
-It is too early to draw a conclusion, although the appeal to older voter may be the result of generational views about political engagement and trust in government.
-While older generations may be attracted by the time and cost saving of online participation, younger people take the online for granted but want to be sure that their participation matters and will be impactful.
+Mudamos platform users have a high average age of 43.7 and this average is increasing as time passes.
+At the outset the average age was 41.
+It is too early to draw a conclusion, although the appeal for older voters may be the result of generational views about political engagement and trust in government.
+While older generations may be attracted by the time and cost saving of online participation, younger people take the online aspect for granted but want to be sure that their participation matters and will be impactful.

 Of the 700,000 signed up, half are active users.
 Brazilian cities with the greatest number of users are São Paulo (28,651), Rio de Janeiro (24,795), Brasília (22,748) and Belo Horizonte (8,589).
 This distribution on Mudamos for the first three cities almost represents what was counted by the Brazilian Institute of Geography and Statistics on the last census.
 Mudamos is well represented geographically throughput the country, but the gender distribution is heavily skewed as the vast majority of platform registered users are male (74%).